Ian Lustick: Career

-Professional career

-He was subsequently appointed professor of government at Dartmouth College, where he taught for 15 years.
-He then took up a Chair of the Political Science Department at the University of Pennsylvania, where he held the Richard L. Simon Term Professor in the Social Sciences.
-At present Lustick is the Bess W. Heyman Professor of Political Science at the University of Pennsylvania.
+He was appointed assistant professor of government at Dartmouth College in 1976, where he taught for 15 years.
+He then joined the Political Science Department at the University of Pennsylvania, where he held the Richard L. Simon Term Professor in the Social Sciences.
+He then became Chair of the Department and was named the Bess W. Heyman Professor.
+In 2021 he moved to Emeritus status, but continues to teach and conduct research at the University of Pennsylvania.

 He is a founder and past president of the Association for Israel Studies and past president of the American Political Science Association-Politics and History Section.
 Lustick became more broadly known with the publication of his book Trapped in the War on Terror (2006) in which he argues that the War on Terrorism is an irrational policy for fighting America's enemies.
 He argues that this policy was initially conceived of by a neo-conservative cabal at the Project for a New American Century who were determined to shift the direction of U.S. foreign policy towards unilateralism.
-Given a number of political features unique to the US system, Lustick concluded, the War on Terror has ultimately turned into something beyond anyone's control.
+Given a number of political features unique to the US system, Lustick concluded, the war on terror has ultimately turned into something beyond anyone's control.

 He has engaged in research involving applications of evolutionary and complexity theory to the development of computer simulations using agent-based models for research and policy analysis.
-Between 2010 and the present day, Lustick has returned to some prominence by writing articles that variously called for Israel to negotiate with Hamas over the future of the area and said that the only way to resolve the war between Israelis and Palestinians was to implement a one-state solution.
+Between 2010 and the present day, Lustick has returned to some prominence by writing articles that variously called for Israel to negotiate with Hamas over the future of the area and said that the only way to resolve the war between Israelis and Palestinians was to gradually democratize the "one-state reality" which Israel's de facto annexation of the territories it occupied in 1967 has produced.

 He is a member of the American Political Science Association, the Association for Israel Studies, the Middle East Studies Association, and the Council on Foreign Relations.

 Reception of his work

-In a 1989 review of his early work the anti-Zionist rabbi Elmer Berger called Lustick a 'first-class Zionist academic', and praised his 'meticulous scholarship'.
+In a 1989 review of his early work the anti-Zionist rabbi Elmer Berger called Lustick a "first-class Zionist academic", and praised his "meticulous scholarship".

 In 1988 Lustick published his For the Land and the Lord a study of religious fundamentalism in Israel.
-It appeared under the imprint of a series of monographs the Council of Foreign Relations considered a 'responsible treatment(s) of a significant international topic worthy of presentation to the public.'
+It appeared under the imprint of a series of monographs the Council of Foreign Relations considered a "responsible treatment(s) of a significant international topic worthy of presentation to the public."
 In this work, according to Joel Brinkley, he suggested that, were it not for Israel's on-going conflict with its regional neighbours, Israel itself might find itself embroiled in a civil war between the opposing poles of secular forces and fundamentalist religious Zionists.